Techtonica/curriculum/projects/eventonica/eventonica-part6-postgres.md

 # Eventonica - Part 6 - Postgres Database

+### Step 0
+Before doing anything else, create a new folder `Eventonica-Part-6` and seed it with a copy of your part 5 code.
+This will make it easier to have a reference point.

 ### Overview
 Previously, your data was stored in memory in Express, so your data would disappear if the application restarted.
 For production applications, data must be stored in a more permanent way.
 In this lesson, you will move your EventRecommender data to a Postgres database and connect to that database in your Express APIs.